vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ![Spark Cluster Diagram](https://raw.githubusercontent.com/fordesmith/PotentialFutureExposureAWSSpark/master/visualisations/cluster-overview.png).

 For the example here, the job completes in ~1 minute with 14 workers and ~2 minutes with 4 workers.
-In the first few runs the core NPV was only running on one node and the job took 30 minutes (and as a result woud not speed up when adding further worker nodes).
+It computes a netting set NPV for 5000 simulations across 454 future dates for 2 swaps and 1 FxFwd.
+In the first few iterations the core NPV was only running on one node and the job took 30 minutes (and as a result woud not speed up when adding further worker nodes).
 I tweaked the code to ensure the monte carlo simulations spread work across the cluster.
-Apart from that, I have not optimised the job, so you may be able to make it run faster.
+Apart from that, I have not optimised the job, so you may be able to make it run faster and better.

 ## Creating the input files